Sicilian Wines, My Delightful Dozen. Baroque ‘n’ Roll, Part 2.

-Benanti’s 18 ha of vineyards on the eastern slopes of Mount Etna date back to the nineteenth century.
-Giuseppe Benanti revitalised the family firm in the late 80’s, by focusing on Etna’s white Carricante and red Nerello Mascalese.
+Benanti’s 18 ha of vineyards on Mount Etna’s eastern slopes date back to the nineteenth century.
+Giuseppe Benanti revitalised the family firm in the late ’80s, by focusing on Etna’s white Carricante and red Nerello Mascalese.
 They’ve now expanded into southeast Sicily.

 Pietramarina, Etna Bianco Superiore DOC.
 12.5%

 This pure Carricante comes from old bush vines planted in Benanti’s original vineyards.
-At 950 metres, the climate is distinctly cool, with considerable day/night temperature variation.
-Pale yellow, flecked with green.
+At 950 metres, the climate is distinctly cool, with considerable day/night temperature variation—pale yellow, flecked with green.
 The nose has tangerine, lime and herbs.
-Apple comes through on the palate too, a slight oily character adding pleasure.
+Apple comes through on the palate too, a slightly oily character adding pleasure.
 Very long, with an almond finish.
 It’s austere when young but fills out with age and can evolve over a decade.
 A classic and perhaps the greatest example made.
 AG Wines £43.99

 This organic estate is run by Marilena Barbera in Menfi, on Sicily’s south coast.
 Natural wines made from indigenous and international varieties.
 The flat vineyards are at sea level close to the beaches and exposed to sea breezes.
 It’s a low-sulphur regime, and recently an orange wine has been introduced.

 Dietro Le Case, Inzolia, Menfi DOC.
 12%

 With just 3,500 bottles made, this old vine Inzolia (aka Tuscany’s Ansonica grape) is a candidate for the best Inzolia.
 Dietro le Case means “behind the house”.
 It’s terror-wine par excellence; an intense scent of broom, chamomile, thyme and sage.
 There are almonds on the palate and a saline finish.
-Unlike a lot of Inzolia, there’s enough acidity and an intriguing savoury note alongside a lightness and delicacy.
-Though she does export, Marilena’s wines are not yet in the UK, more’s the pity.
+Unlike many Inzolia, there’s enough acidity and an intriguing savoury note alongside a lightness and delicacy.
+Though she does export, Marilena’s wines are not yet in the UK, more pity.
 Buy them cellar-door or in any major Italian city.
 A Wine Club is also coming soon. €12.66